ayadav348/spatial-telemetry-engine/README.md

 4. **NL-to-SQL Query Engine** — Introspects the live PostgreSQL schema at query time, injects it as structured context into a `llama3.2` prompt with AV-domain annotations, extracts and validates the generated SQL (SELECT-only, injection-safe), executes it on a read-only connection, and returns raw results as a structured JSON response.

-5. **Streamlit Dashboard** — A browser-based UI with an ingestion workspace (native JSON and dataset bridge tabs) and a query workspace (semantic search tab and NL-to-SQL tab with preset queries and live results table).
+5. **Streamlit Dashboard** — A browser-based UI with an ingestion workspace (native JSON and dataset bridge tabs), a query workspace (semantic search tab and NL-to-SQL tab with preset queries and live results table), and a **Scene Viewer** for visualizing indexed scenes directly in the browser.

+6. **Scene Viewer (BEV)** — A top-down bird's-eye-view (BEV) visualizer that renders any indexed scene without requiring camera hardware, video files, or the Waymo SDK.
+Objects are color-coded by class, velocity arrows are drawn on every moving agent, occlusion is encoded visually, and range rings provide spatial reference.
+Frames are navigable via a slider, Prev/Next buttons, or auto-play.

-6. **Manual Database Control** — Data persists across server restarts.
+7. **Manual Database Control** — Data persists across server restarts.
 A dedicated `DELETE /db/clear` endpoint (with a UI button) allows on-demand wipe of all frames for re-ingestion demos.

 ---